ksurana21/revpref/README.md

       - `bronars` computes the power index proposed by Bronars (1987).
-        The Bronars power index is defined as the probability of rejecting a given rationality axiom given that the data is defined by an irrational behavior.
+        The Bronars power index is defined as the probability of rejecting a given rationality axiom given that the data is defined by irrational behavior.
 Bronars suggest Becker’s (1962) approach for simulating an irrational behavior.
 More specifically, we simulate irrational demand by generating consumption choices that are uniformly distributed on the budget hyperplane.
 The function `bronars` computes the Bronars power